 Cultivation: For most ecotypes of this orchid, the preference is full or partial sun and moist sandy soil.
 Some ecotypes appear to flourish in thin rocky soil that is rather dry.
 Taller, more aggressive plants can out-compete this orchid for the available light, so it prefers rather open ground vegetation.
 Starting plants from seed is quite difficult; on the other hand, this orchid is easier to transplant than most others.
 Cultivars of this orchid species are available from the mass horticultural market, while local ecotypes are next to impossible to obtain.

-Range & Habitat: Nodding Ladies' Tresses occurs occasionally throughout Illinois; for an orchid species, it is fairly common (see Distribution Map).
+Range & Habitat: Nodding Ladies' Tresses occurs occasionally throughout Illinois, where it is native; for an orchid species, it is fairly common (see Distribution Map).
 Habitats include moist sand prairies, sandy savannas, areas adjacent to paths in sandy woodlands, shrubby bogs, sandy pannes near lakes, gravelly seeps, limestone glades, bluffs, sandy pits, ditches, and abandoned fields.
 This orchid typically occurs in somewhat disturbed areas of high quality habitats, and appears to respond positively to occasional wildfires.
 Individual plants are usually scattered about, rather than forming dense colonies.

 Faunal Associations: Both long-tongued and short-tongued bees occasionally visit the flowers for nectar.
 The seeds are too small to be of any interest to birds.
 The foliage can be eaten by various mammalian herbivores, including rabbits, groundhogs, and deer, while the fleshy roots are probably eaten by pocket gophers when individual plants stray into drier areas.

 Photographic Location: The photographed plant was growing in a sandy swale at the Indiana Dunes National Lakeshore in NW Indiana.